Toronto Market Analysis

 This statistic tracks how long it would take for all properties on the market in Toronto to sell if we stopped having any new listings.
 The higher the MOI, the more of a buyer’s market, the lower the MOI, the more of a seller’s market.
 Somewhere between three to four months is considered a balanced market, but Toronto is almost always significantly below that level.

-April saw Toronto’s months of inventory drop, and it is now at 5.0 months.
+August saw Toronto’s months of inventory rise, and it is now at 7.9 months.

 What does this predict?